firebolt-db/firebolt-python-sdk/README.md

 ```
 2. Preferences -> Keymap -> External Tools -> lint, Assign the keyboard shortcut `Option-cmd-l`

+### Docstrings

+Use Google format for docstrings.
+Do not include types or an indication of "optional" in docstrings.
+Those should be captured in the function signature as type annotations; no need to repeat them in the docstring.

 ### Generating Models

 If you have a json response from the API, you can try running the following: